Irish rugby players cleared in rape trial have been sacked

 Dublin (Ireland) (AFP) - Irish fly-half Paddy Jackson and Ulster teammate Stuart Olding have been sacked by their province and their contracts with the Irish Rugby Football Union terminated despite being cleared in a rape trial, the IRFU announced on Saturday.

-But an internal review by both Ulster and the IRFU decided the pair should be sacked.

-For 26-year-old Jackson it brings a brutal end to a Test career, at least for the forseeable future, which had seen him earn 25 caps for Ireland.
+For 26-year-old Jackson it brings a brutal end to a Test career, at least for the forseeable future, which had seen him earn 25 caps.

-Prior to the incident, Jackson was the undisputed understudy to Irish great Johnny Sexton.
+Prior to the incident, Jacksons was the undisputed understudy to Irish great Johnny Sexton.

 Dashing centre Olding, 25, had won four caps although he was far down the pecking order in terms of the first-choice Test side even before the charges were brought.